March Reflection: You’re PURE💡🌈 💫

 And here’s the part we don’t always remember:

-The matter that makes up you—the part you can touch, see, and feel—is only a tiny fraction of what you’re actually made of.
+The matter that makes you up—the part you can touch, see, and feel—is only a tiny fraction of what you’re actually made of.
 The 0.0000001%.

 The rest?
 The 99.9999999%?
 That is space.
 PURE potential.

 In fact, the physics of this is mind-blowing.
-If you took every single human being on Earth—all 8 billion of us—and removed the empty space inside our atoms, the entire human race would condense into the size of a single sugar cube.
+If you took every single human being on Earth—all 8 billion of us—and removed the empty space inside our atoms, the entire human race would condense into the size of something like a sugar cube.

 We think we’re massive, but the "solid" part of us is infinitesimally small.

-For the purpose of this discussion, let’s call these numbers 99.99% and .01% moving forward.
+For the purpose of this discussion, let’s round these numbers to 99.99% and .01% moving forward.

 And that space?
 It isn’t empty.

-It is alive.
-It is a quantum field of light that is woven into and throughout everything and everyone in the Universe.
-It is the connective tissue of the entire universe.
-It is the "everything" that exists where we think there is "nothing."
+Its alive.
+A quantum field that is woven into and throughout everything and everyone in the Universe.
+Its the connective tissue of the entire universe.
+Its the "everything" that exists where we think there is "nothing."

 So when I say you’re PURE, I mean that most of you—all 7 octillion atoms of you—is that unadulterated PURE energetic potential.